Is Graphic Design a Good Career? Not sure what a graphic designer does? Want to know the pros and cons of being a graphic designer?

 For more advice from 100 graduates 10 years out of university, check out some of the other interviews:

-Graphic Designer Career Path: What tips would you give young person (18-30) on how to become a graphic design career?
+Graphic Design Career: What tips would you give young person (18-30) on how to become a graphic design career?

 - Get experience as soon as you can.